 Load balancer IP addresses in the list

 Load balancer aggregate failed sign-in activities and hit the alert threshold.
-If you are seeing load balancer IP addresses, it is highly likely that your external load balancer is not sending the client IP address when it passes the request to the Web Application Proxy server.
+If you're seeing load balancer IP addresses, it's highly likely that your external load balancer isn't sending the client IP address when it passes the request to the Web Application Proxy server.
 Please configure your load balancer correctly to pass forward client IP address.